shruthikab/Real-History/content/Section3.md

 The Texas Question, with its intricate interplay of political maneuvering, regional interests, and the slavery debate, encapsulates the complexities of American expansionism in the mid-19th century.
 It serves as a microcosm of the broader ideological and geopolitical forces at play during this transformative period, shedding light on the challenges faced by a nation striving to reconcile its manifest destiny with the realities of a changing and contested landscape.

 > Texas disputed:
-*  John Gast painted American Progress in 1872. artist: John Gast Source: Library of Congress
+* Source: Library of Congress
 ![ManifestDestiny](images/DisputedTexas.jpg)